Kamsack

 Kamsack, Saskatchewan, Canada, is a town in the Assiniboine River Valley, where the Whitesand River joins the Assiniboine River.
 It is 56 km northeast of Yorkton.
 Highway 8 and Highway 5 intersect in the town.

-Coté First Nation is 8 km north and Keeseekoose First Nation is 18 km north of Kamsack on Highway 8.
+Cote First Nation is 8 km north and Keeseekoose First Nation is 18 km north of Kamsack on Highway 8.

 History

-In 1904, land was surrendered from the Coté First Nation for the Canadian Northern Railway station and the town site of Kamsack.
+In 1904, land was surrendered from the Cote First Nation for the Canadian Northern Railway station and the town site of Kamsack.
 Between 1905 and 1907 additional land was allocated, the northern sections of which were returned to Indian reserve status.
-In 1913 a further two-mile strip of land on the southern boundary was given, but returned in 1915 when it was identified the Coté people had lost too much of their best agricultural land.
+In 1913 a further two-mile strip of land on the southern boundary was given, but returned in 1915 when it was identified the Cote people had lost too much of their best agricultural land.
 In 1963, further acres surrendered in 1905 were also reconstituted as reserve land.
 The interest in and surrender of land from the reserve's southern boundary—nearest the Kamsack town site—resulted partly from speculation of its value for settlement.

 The lands around what is now Kamsack were settled in the 1880s by a handful of agricultural settlers.
 The farming area around Kamsack was well settled by 1905.
-These farms consisted of a variety of ethnic groups which are still present to this day: Independent Doukhobors, Ukrainians, Europeans, Americans and Eastern Canadians were all among the early settlers to the area.
+These farms consisted of a variety of ethnic groups which are still present to this day: Independent Doukhobors, Ukrainians, Americans, and Eastern Canadians were all among the early settlers to the area.

 In 1903 the Canadian Northern Railway and Kamsack railway station were built which literally forced the birth of Kamsack.
 The town is served today by Via Rail's Winnipeg–Churchill train.

 The name Kamsack came from an early post office of the same name, which was in one of the early settlers' homes.

 The name is derived from kamesak kîkway (large, something large) – compare the name of the Manitoba electoral district The Pas-Kameesak.
 In the 1900s, the Doukhobor village called Nadezhda (Надежда, 'Hope'), some 15 km to the northwest of Kamsack, was the site of the annual general meetings of the Doukhobor community of Saskatchewan.
 By around 1910, the meeting site has shifted to the village of Veregin, some 10 km west of Kamsack, where a permanent Doukhobor central office was established.